dowsmiller-test-env/enabling-digital-research/tabular_data/config/_read_me.txt

 	3.1.
 Source Files

 	Any .xml file found in the root directory of the repository will be treated as a file containing data about an individual manuscript unit.

 	3.2.
 Default Configuration Files

 	Any .csv file found in the tabular_data/config/collection directory will be treated as configuration files for collection output files.
-		By default, these are:
+		These will result in output files in .csv and .json format of the same name, as well as a combined .xslx file with tabs corresponding to each configuration file.

+	By default, all output files are configured to begin with columns containing comparable metadata such as shelfmark and the name of the collection file, to allow cross-comparison.

+	The default configuration files are as follows:

 		00_overview.csv				Each row of the output file corresponds to a manuscript unit, be that a part (`msPart`)